-Buying a business can be a great way to make a profit, spend an investment or simply enter a new industry without having to do the difficult part of building and fighting to make your own way.
+Buying a business can be a great way to make a profit or enter a new industry without having to do the difficult part of building and fighting to make your own way.

 In some cases, buying a business can also help you out by absorbing your competitors, leaving you with a greater share of the market and more resources for your customers.